Sumedh31/verivoxauto/README.md

 # WebDriverIO Tests for Verivox

 # Framework
-The tests are located at
+Following test have been implemented.
+The test cases with description steps about their functional test steps are written at ./TestCases/TestcasesVerivox.pdf.

 .test/specs/dslcalculator.js This test ensures that DSL calculator page is loaded and does several checks for loading different tariffs.

 .test/specs/dslcalculatorloadalltariff.js This test ensures that all traiffs can be loaded and it's consecutive checks are asserted.

 .test/specs/citiesfrompostcodeapi.js This test ensures that API which fetches cities for given post code works fine.

+.test/specs/streetsfrompostcode.js This test ensures Streets from cities are returned correctly.

-.test/pageobjects/* contains the elements stored in page object format .test/httputil/* have http utility class that deals with GET,POST,PUT,DELETE ./test/utils/parse.js class have utility methods that are used to parse api responses
+.test/pageobjects/* contains the elements stored in page object format

+.test/httputil/* have http utility class that deals with GET,POST,PUT,DELETE

+./test/utils/parse.js class have utility methods that are used to parse api responses

 # Run test